 Vary your homeschooling!
 Here’s a Mini Valentine’s Day Unit study, broken down by subject, to add some pizazz to your homeschooling day.

 Valentine’s Day ideas for History and Geography

 1. Did you know the original St. Valentine was said to be a Christian martyr?
 Noting that there are a few different versions of the St. Valentine’s legend, have your middle or high schooler research and create a short oral report about St. Valentine’s life and death and present it to your family.

 2. Have your dramatically-inclined student use the above research and create a short play based on St. Valentine’s life and perform it for another homeschooling family.

 3. Task your students with researching Valentine’s Day during the Middle Ages and find out what Valentine’s Day had to do with birds.

 4. One of the most common symbols of Valentine’s Day is a Cupid.
-After defining the word “symbol” for your youngest students, have your older ones research Cupid, draw a picture of one (in color, of course) and include a description of the origins of Cupid on the page.
+After defining the word “symbol” for your younger students, have your older ones research Cupid, draw a picture of one (in color, of course) and include a description of the origins of Cupid on the page.

 5. Valentine’s Day is not just an American holiday!
 Have your student(s) locate other countries where Valentine’s Day is celebrated and do one or more of the following:

-6. Choose one or more interesting traditions and incorporate them into your family’s celebration.
+- Have your children choose one or more interesting traditions that they learn about and incorporate it/them into your family’s celebration.

 - Create a world map labeling the countries that celebrate Valentine’s Day.